srackham/hindsite/doc/design-spec.md

 Example `config.toml` file:

 ```
-# Is prepended to all root-relative URLs.
+# prepended to all synthesised root-relative URLs.
-# DO NOT IMPLEMENT UNTIL NEEDED.
-rootPrefix= "/stuarts-notes"
+urlprefix = "/blog"

+# Site language code.
+lang = "en"

-# Use this index file if there is no /index.html file.
+# Use this file if there is no /index.html file.
+# Implemented with brute-force copy.
 homePage = "/indexes/blog/recent.html"

 # Maximum number of recent index entries.